Educators - Center for Cybersecurity and Cyber Operations

 Stay up to date

 The Labtainers framework lets you create new labs and publish them so that your students and/or other institutions can benefit from your contributions.
-Lab creation and publishing are described in the Lab Designer User Guide.
+Lab creation and publishing are described in the Lab Designer User Guide, and a tutorial on creating new labs was included in the SIGCSE2021 Labtainers Workshop guide.
+See the IModules page for currently available labs from other authors.

 Instructors can easily publish custom versions of Labtainers lab manuals for use by their students.
 Simply follow these steps: